 Just a few minutes walk from the Owens-Thomas House & Slave Quarters, Ashford Tea Company is an oasis of calm and excellent tea.
 Explore a wide selection of teas and tea blends at this Black-owned shop and get some to take home or sip while you're there!

-This Black-owned cafe and market will open on Broughton Street in Savannah in the Spring of 2023!
-You'll be able to shop specialty foods and wine as well as stop in for a meal or carry out.
+This Black-owned cafe and market is a newer addition to Savannah on Broughton Street.
+You can shop specialty foods and wine as well as stop in for a meal or carry out.

 Fox & Fig is *not Black-owned,* but I'm including this vegan cafe here for a reason.
 Black Americans are almost three times as likely as other groups in the US to be vegan and are moving towards some version of a plant-based diet faster than other demographics.
 For those folks, Fox & Fig has some really tasty options and a solid coffee program as well!